Screenly/Anthias/README.md

 ## Issues and bugs

+> [!NOTE]
-Do however note that we are still in the process of knocking out some bugs.
+> We are still in the process of knocking out some bugs.
 You can track the known issues [here](https://github.com/Screenly/Anthias/issues).
 You can also check the discussions in the [Anthias forums](https://forums.screenly.io).

 ## Quick links